 - Indiana State University’s Architectural Engineering Technology Program is the first of its kind in Indiana.
-The curriculum has been designed to satisfy the criteria published by the Accreditation Board of Engineering and Technology - Technology Accreditation Commission (ABET-TAC).
+The curriculum has been designed to satisfy the criteria published by the Accreditation Board of Engineering and Technology - Engineering Technology Accreditation Commission (ABET-ETAC).

 Advance future design professionals to become proficient in their careers.

 Graduates are qualified for professional positions in the architectural profession working as technologists and managers for architects, engineers, city planners, interior designers, construction managers, and facilities managers.
 They are prepared to analyze and design systems, specify project methods and materials, perform cost estimates and analyses, and manage technical activities in support of architectural projects.

 The need for architectural engineering technologist is increasing as the need for sustainable construction increases.